hotwax/oms-documentation/user-manuals/orders/order-management/update-sales-order.md

 Details need to be updated for each shipgroup of an order.
 {% endhint %}

-1. Click the Edit function.
+Here's how you can update shipping address for the order:

+Updating Shipping Address:

+- Click on the `Edit` function available for the order.
-2. Enter the required details in the form and save.
+- Fill in the required shipping details that needs to be changed in the form provided.
+- Save the changes by clicking on the `save` button

+Updating Shipping Method:

+- Within the order, locate the shipping method section.
-3. Click the edit function against the Shipping method.
+- Click on the `Edit` function next to the current shipping method.
-4. Choose the method from the list and Save.
+- Choose the desired shipping method from the provided list.
+- Save the changes.

 {% embed url="https://youtu.be/11nFbayax3I" %}
 Video: Update Shipping Details
 {% endembed %}

+{% hint style="warning" %}
+Users only change the shipping method directly for orders in the brokering queue.
+If inventory has already been allocated to the order, users need to reject the item from the store, update the shipping method, and then broker the order again.{% endhint %}

 ***

 ## Cancel Sales Order

-{% hint style="info" %}
+Orders can only be canceled in HotWax Commerce when they are in the `created` state.
+Additionally, it's important to note that the sales orders canceled on HotWax Commerce are not automatically updated on Shopify.
+Therefore, it is recommended for users to cancel orders  directly on Shopify for seamless synchronization and accurate order status across platforms.
 Cancelling a sales order will automatically cancel all other sales order items in the order.

-{% endhint %}
+**Cancellation Process:**

+1. Select the required order to open the Sales Order Detail page.
-1. Click the Status dropdown.
+2. Click the Status dropdown located at the top left of the page.
-2. Select the Cancel function to cancel the entire sales order.
+3. Select the Cancel function to cancel the entire sales order.

 {% embed url="https://youtu.be/u-CtB-pw-Kc" %}
 Video: Cancel sales order